The Complete Guide to Traveling From La Fortuna to Monteverde & Vice Versa

 If you prefer a serene horseback riding experience that offers great views of Lake Arenal and the cloud forests, consider trekking to our Base Camp in Arenal, Costa Rica.
 This Base Camp Day Tour takes you through the edge of the cloud forests, stopping at a majestic waterfall, and then moving on to our fully-functional day camp in the jungle where you can relax, charge your gear, make some food, take a shower, and explore a private, four-acre farm and food forest.

-Finally, if you’re all about waterfalls but want something shorter, you can take our Costa Rica Waterfall Tour, which is a half-day tour.
+Finally, if you’re all about waterfalls, contact us to discover which of our thematic nature adventures include a trip to a waterfall.
 Our bilingual guide will take you on a private horseback riding adventure up to one of the most stunning, hidden waterfalls in the Arenal area.
 You’ll have the whole place to yourself!
 Enjoy a refreshing swim, and be sure to keep your eyes peeled for monkeys, toucans, and sloths.

 Transfer between Arenal and Monteverde FAQ